Your cookie preferences

 When you remortgage, solicitor costs are associated with conveyancing - transferring the property deeds from one mortgage to another - just as they were when you took out your original mortgage.

-Fees are typically around £300, however, many lenders offer free legal services as an incentive to remortgage with them.
-Bear in mind, however, that this means you won’t have a choice of solicitors and will have to lender preferred legal services.
+Fees are typically around £300.
+However, many lenders offer free legal services as an incentive to remortgage with them.
+Bear in mind that this means you won’t have a choice of solicitors and will have to use your lender's preferred legal services.

 Important: Free legal fee offers don’t typically apply if you’re adding or removing someone to/from the title deeds during the remortgage process.

-Your new lender will need to carry out a valuation of your home before they can offer you a mortgage with them.
+If you choose to remortgage with a new lender, they will need to carry out a valuation of your home before they can offer you a mortgage with them.
 The current value helps them to determine the equity you hold, and therefore the interest rate that you qualify for.

 Fees vary depending on the surveyors used and the size of your home, but are usually in the region of £300-£500.
-For larger or more unusual properties this could be as high as £1500, however.
+For larger or more unusual properties this could be as high as £1,500.

 Again, valuation fees are often offered for free when you remortgage, as an incentive to choose that particular lender.